aljaz45/CylinderMeasurement/README.md

 ---

-## Project steps:
+## Project Overview:
-### 1. Setup:
+### 1. Environment Setup:
-- Cloned, built and installed DepthAI v3
+- Cloned, built and installed DepthAI v3.
-- Installed other dependencies used, such as OpenCV, Open3D, Point Cloud Library
+- Installed other dependencies, such as OpenCV, Open3D and the Point Cloud Library.
-- CMake project setup
+- Configured the project using CMake.

-### 2. Saving a point cloud to a file using DepthAI and Oak camera:
+### 2. Point Cloud Capturing and Saving:
-- Expanded the visualizer_rgbd.cpp example (provided in the DepthAI examples folder) with the functionality of saving a pointcloud to a file with a corresponding color image, by pressing a keyboard button
+- Extended the visualizer_rgbd.cpp example from the DepthAI examples with the functionality of capturing and saving point clouds to a file with the corresponding color image, by pressing a keyboard button.
-- Created a dataset of point cloud examples for three different cylinders, recorded from different angles (stored in the data folder of the repository)
+- Collected a dataset consisting of point clouds for three different cylinders, recorded from multiple angles and stored in the project’s data directory.

-### 3. Cylinder segmentation and measurement:
+### 3. Cylinder Segmentation and Measurement:
-- Developed the cylinder segmentation and measurement algorithm, using stored point clouds as inputs for quicker testing and development
+- Developed a cylinder segmentation and measurement algorithm, using stored point clouds as inputs for quicker testing and development.
-- Development of a real time segmentation and measurement application, with cylinder dimensions being displayed in the camera stream
+- Development of a real time segmentation and measurement application, with cylinder dimensions being displayed in the camera feed.
-- PCL library is used for most operations concerning point clouds
+- Utilized the PCL library for core point cloud processing operations.

-### 4. Finishing touches
+### 4. Finishing Touches:
-- Minor optimizations, code cleanup, writing of the report
+- Minor optimizations, code cleanup, documentation of the project.

 &nbsp;
 ---

-## Approach used:
+## Approach Used:
-### 1. Filtering and downsampling the input cloud:
+### 1. Filtering and Downsampling the Input Cloud:
-- Start by filtering the points that are too distant, in my case I have chosen 1 meter as the cut off distance
+- Points beyond a specified range are filtered out.
+In this case, a cutoff distance of 1 meter was used.
-- Downsample the points with a voxel grid.
-This reduces the number of points while keeping enough information about the input cloud
+- The point cloud is downsampled using a voxel grid, which reduces the number of points while preserving the overall structure and geometry necessary for accurate analysis.

-### 2. Determine the normals, used for segmentation:
+### 2. Normal Estimation:
-- The normals are used in the segmentation process, where their weight is determined as a parameter
+- Surface normals are estimated for each point in the cloud.
+These normals are essential for the later RANSAC-based segmentation steps, with their influence adjustable via a weight parameter.

-### 3. Find the ground plane:
+### 3. Ground Plane Detection:
-- Ransac is used to find the ground plane.
-I have used a distance threshold of 4-5mm to ensure that most of the time, all of the points which are a part of the ground plane are found.
-As most of the points in the filtered point cloud belong to the ground plane, I use ransac with a low number of iterations.
-This speeds up the process, while still ensuring quality results
+- The ground plane is extracted using the RANSAC (Random Sample Consensus) algorithm.
+A distance threshold of 4–5 mm is used to ensure that most of the points which are the ground plane inliers are found.
+- Given that most of the input cloud's points lie on the ground, a low number of iterations is sufficient to find the ground plane, which speeds up processing without sacrificing accuracy.
-- The coefficients of the ground plane are determined and the points belonging to it are removed from the pointcloud
+- Once done, both the plane coefficients and the corresponding inlier points are extracted.
+The ground plane points are then removed from the point cloud to isolate objects of interest.

-### 4. Determine the parallel plane:
+### 4. Detection of the Top Plane (Parallel to Ground):
-- Another ransac method is used on the point cloud's remaining points.
-This time we are looking for a parallel plane (the top of the cylinder)
-- This time the number of iterations is much greater, while the distance threshold for points is much lower.
+- A second RANSAC is applied to the remaining points to detect the top plane of the cylinder, assumed to be roughly parallel to the ground.
+- This step uses a higher iteration count and a smaller distance threshold.
 This contributes to a much more precise selection of points, which is important for later measurements

-### 5. Measuring the dimensions of the cylinder:
+### 5. Cylinder Dimension Measurement:
-- The precise height of the cylinder is determined by calculating the average perpendicular distance of the points that make up the top of the cylinder to the ground plane
+- Height is calculated as the average perpendicular distance from the points on the top plane to the previously detected ground plane.
-- To determine the radius of the cylinder we first calculate the convex hull of the top of the cylinder.
-This determines the polygon which fully and tightly encloses the points in the top of the cloud.
+- To determine the radius of the cylinder, the top plane points are used to compute their convex hull, forming a tight 2D boundary.
+This determines the polygon which fully encloses the points of the top of the cloud.
-The points of this polygon approximating the boundary of the top of the cylinder and can be used to determine the radius
+- The maximum distance between any two points on the convex hull is used to estimate the diameter of the cylinder, from which the radius is derived.
-- This is done by finding the maximum distance between pairs of these points - the diameter

-### 6. Filtering the measured values:
+### 6. Real-Time Measurement Filtering:
-- When measuring the dimensions of the cylinder in real time an additional filtering or smoothing technique is added, as certain outlier measurements or spikes can cause a huge jump in the measured results for one frame.
-To avoid this a median filter is used on the measured values, so the median value of the last n values is used.
-The result of this is that spikes or outliers are never the median value before being removed from the last n values, making them irrelevant
+- To ensure measurement stability in real-time applications, a median filter is applied to the computed dimensions.
+- This filter uses the median of the last n measurements, effectively removing outliers or spikes caused by noise or segmentation errors.
+- This approach ensures smooth, reliable readings frame-to-frame.

 &nbsp;